GModal/AUCOP/README.md

 ### About Camomile and AUCOP

-Camomile affords encapulation of Pure Data patches within different plugin formats for multiple platforms (Linux, Mac, Windows).
+Camomile affords encapsulation of Pure Data patches within different plugin formats for multiple platforms (Linux, Mac, Windows).
 Currently only the Linux binary plugins are included (this will likely change), but using the source files to generate the plugins for other platforms is encouraged.
 See the instructions above in *Installation*.

 Learn how to create new Camomile plugins [here](https://github.com/pierreguillot/Camomile/wiki/How-to-create-new-plugins).